LukeGrahamLandry/franca/devlog.md

   because it needs to be before the phi.
 - reset temp around function body, still leaks but that was the most offensive one. hopefully didn't miss anything that's in there. also reuse one ND_STMT node.
+- clicking around on github found a charming little ui thing to add as an example.
+  - apple's linker must be doing some crazy look at the object files stuff to figure out where externs go. maybe that's what tbd files are, i vaguely remember reading zig people talking about that? idc tho, for now just going to annotate them. i kinda respect them for not including AppKit/AppKit.h for the one variable even if it means more work for me now.

 ## (Apr 30)